Amazon announces 20 candidates for HQ2, including Boston, Chicago, NYC, and Toronto

 – Washington D.C.

-What’s immediately striking from this list is that nearly every candidate is a major conurbation, which suggests that all the smaller cities that were vying for Amazon’s lucrative employment footprint may not ever have been serious contenders.
-That said, the smaller regions in there may well be in with a serious shout of grabbing the HQ2 deal, including Maryland’s Montgomery County which claims a population of around one million, while Raleigh in North Carolina has a population of just half-a-million.
+What’s immediately striking about this list is that nearly every candidate is a major conurbation, which suggests that the smaller cities vying for Amazon’s lucrative employment footprint may never have been serious contenders.
+That said, the smaller regions that did make the cut are now within arm’s reach of the HQ2 contract, including Maryland’s Montgomery County, which claims a population of around one million, and Raleigh, North Carolina, with a population of just half a million.

+It’s also worth noting here that the candidate locations are heavily weighted toward the eastern side of the U.S., which would open Amazon’s potential hiring pool considerably.

-Amazon previously announced that the new Amazon HQ facility isn’t considered as some sort of satellite office — the plan is to be of equal footing to its existing Seattle hub.
+Amazon previously stated that the new HQ2 facility won’t be some sort of satellite office — the plan is for it to be on par with the existing Seattle hub.

 “We expect HQ2 to be a full equal to our Seattle headquarters,” Amazon founder and CEO Jeff Bezos said at the time.

-The company has said that it’s allocating around $5 billion for construction and should be able to facilitate 50,000 people.
-The big selling point for staff is that existing or prospective employees who perhaps don’t wish to live in Seattle have another option for where they wish to live.
-And for the winning bid, they gain bragging rights for how they’re boosting the local economy.
+The company has said that it’s allocating around $5 billion for construction and that the new premises should be able to facilitate 50,000 people.
+The big selling point from a staffing perspective is that existing or prospective employees who perhaps don’t wish to live in Seattle — or can’t afford to — will have options.
+As for the winning bid — its authors will gain rights to brag about how they’re boosting their local economy.

-“Amazon HQ2 will bring billions of dollars in up-front and ongoing investments, and tens of thousands of high-paying jobs,” Bezos added.
+“Amazon HQ2 will bring billions of dollars in up-front and ongoing investments, and tens of thousands of high-paying jobs,” Bezos promised.

-Moving forward, Amazon said that it plans to work with each of the candidate locations to “dive deeper into their proposals, request additional information, and evaluate the feasibility of a future partnership.”
-It added that it expects to make a final decision later in 2018.
+Moving forward, Amazon said it plans to work with each of the candidate locations to “dive deeper into their proposals, request additional information, and evaluate the feasibility of a future partnership.”
+The company confirmed that it expects to make a final decision later in 2018.